baljash-cheema/The-Hungry-Hornets/checkpoint5/README.md

 Hungry Hornets)

 Checkpoint 5:
-Can we build a natural language processing model that allow users to ask questions directly to it, in order to retrieve information on officers who have drug and alcohol abuse allegations against them?
-The aim is to create a tool that would allow novice users to find out more information about this individuals without coding experience.
+Can we build a natural language processing model that allows users to ask questions directly to it, in order to retrieve information on officers who have drug and alcohol abuse allegations against them?
+The aim is to create a tool that would allow novice users to find out more information about these individuals without coding experience.
 We will do this by adapting the TAPAS language model created by Google and available publicly.
 Due to constraints in computational power with the model itself, we will limit our analysis to officers with more than 2